What is a lien on a car?

 -

 A lien release letter is an official document from the lien holder (such as a bank or financing institution) confirming that the loan has been fully paid, and that they no longer have a legal claim on the vehicle.
-In other words, it’s proof that the vehicle is lien free.

 -